driven-app/porsche-connect/README.md

 # PorscheConnect

+**NOTE: This is a work-in-progress and not yet read for use - wait until v1.0.0 is released**

 This is an unofficial Porsche Connect API library written in Swift.
 The primary purpose for this library is to act as a base building block for both mobile, desktop and serverside applications built around the Porsche Connect service.

 You will require a My Porsche account to be able to make use of this library.